CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 ### 2 7 Missing or inadequate burglary protection

-A missing or poor burglary protection makes it easy for unauthorized persons to penetrate a data center.
+Missing or inadequate intruder protection makes it easy for unauthorized individuals to invade a data center.
 Offenders can so z.
 B. stealing or manipulating IT components and accessing confidential information.
 They could also destroy the devices or damage the data center as a whole.

 ### 2 8 Power failure